 Doc filled his pockets with gold coins, grabbed a couple of jeweled swords, and laboriously returned to Babe waiting anxiously at the surface.
-After telling her of what he had seen and showing her the loot, she insisted he go back into the mine for one of the iron bars.
-After much searching, he finally found a small iron bar that he could carry back through the narrow passageway.
+After telling her what he had seen and shown her the loot, she insisted he go back into the mine for one of the iron bars.
+After much searching, he finally found a small iron bar to carry back through the narrow passageway.
 When he reached the surface, he told Babe, “This is the last one of them babies I’m gonna bring out.”
 However, when Babe rolled the bar over, she noticed a yellow gleam where the gravel of the hillside had scratched off centuries of black grime.
-What looked to be a piece of iron was actually a solid gold bar.
+What looked to be a piece of iron was a solid gold bar.

 Among the artifacts, Doc is reported to have retrieved documents dated 1797, which he buried in the desert in a Wells Fargo chest along with various other treasures.
 Although the originals have never been recovered, a copy of one of the documents proved to be a translation from Pope Pius III.
-But Doc Noss cared little about the historical value of the treasures inside Victorio Peak, mostly ignoring the pouches, packs, and artifacts, while he concentrated on the gold coins and bars.
+But Doc Noss cared little about the historical value of the treasures inside Victorio Peak, mostly ignoring the pouches, packs, and artifacts.
+At the same time, he concentrated on the gold coins and bars.

 In the spring of 1938, Doc Noss and Babe went to Santa Fe to establish legal ownership of the find, filing a lease with the State of New Mexico for the entire section of land surrounding Victorio Peak.
-Subsequently, he also filed several mining claims on and around Victorio Peak, as well as a treasure trove claim.
-With legal ownership established, Noss began to openly work the claim, but he also became increasingly paranoid, hiding the gold bars all over the desert.
+Subsequently, he also filed several mining claims on and around Victorio Peak and a treasure trove claim.
+With legal ownership established, Noss began to work the claim openly, but he also became increasingly paranoid, hiding the gold bars all over the desert.

 When Doc’s story eventually hit the headlines, scholars began speculating on how the enormous treasure could have come to be stashed inside Victorio Peak.
 Some believe that Doc Noss found the Casa del Cueva de Oro, Spanish for the House of the Golden Cave.